kod2ulz/gostart/README.md

 ## Features

 - **Rapid Setup:** Get a production-ready server running in minutes with a single `app.Init()` call.
-- **Robust API Layer:** A clean pattern for defining HTTP handlers, middleware, and request/response models with framework-agnostic design.
+- **Unified Response Envelope:** Consistent API response format with support for single objects, lists, pagination, and reference data.
+- **Framework-Agnostic Design:** Clean separation between business logic and web framework through unified interfaces.
+- **Generic Handlers:** Type-safe handler functions with automatic request parameter loading and validation.
 - **Pluggable Authentication:** Comes with helpers for JWT and PASETO tokens, with integrations for providers like AWS Cognito.
-- **Framework Agnostic:** Support for multiple web frameworks (Gin, Echo, etc.) through a unified router interface.
+- **Multiple Framework Support:** Built-in support for Gin with extensible architecture for Echo, net/http, and other frameworks.
+- **Automatic Request Processing:** Declarative request parameter definitions with automatic binding and validation.
-- **Structured Logging:** Centralized and configurable logging using Logrus, with built-in adapters for components like `pgx`.
+- **Structured Logging:** Centralized and configurable logging with automatic request logging middleware.
 - **Database & Cache Ready:** Includes helpers and interfaces for PostgreSQL (via pgx v5) and Redis.
 - **Message Queuing:** Integrated RabbitMQ publisher and worker system for background jobs.
 - **Rich Utilities:** A large collection of helpers for configuration, error handling, concurrent data structures, and more.